-It looks even more exciting once you’re inside, with some fancy interior decor that says “your people are welcome here”.
+It looks even more exciting once you’re inside, with some fancy interior decor.
 They’ve put up a striking wildlife-themed wallpaper on the way to the toilets, though I don’t think it’s native fauna because I didn’t recognise any of the birds and there are a couple of mammalian-looking critters which, if this was New Zealand, wouldn’t be sitting there looking cute, they’d be munching through the birds’ eggs, nest and young.

 I elected not to seek further information from the staff, who are nice and friendly but who are not quite coping with the very busy eatery they’ve found themselves in charge of.
 Our table had no cutlery or condiments so I had to go looking for some.
 Water doesn’t seem to be part of their standard offering which is a bad move for a menu that relies on heavy, fried meals.
 My dining buddy eventually requested some and they brought him one glass of the stuff, so I had to ask if I could have one too.

 The waitress seemed puzzled, the same sort of reaction you’d expect if we’d each just asked her for a full glass of milk, but was eventually happy to oblige our crazy request.
 On the bill she typed in “Iced Water”.